chuckhoupt/jekyll-apple-help/README.md

 🚧

+### Sorting Groups and Topics
+Sort topics by including a line like this in the front matter of your topic page: `order: 3`.
+Number each one as you would like it to appear within its group.

+To order groups, open the index.md file and add your group names to the `group_order` hash in this format:
+`group_order: {"Group Name": 1, "Another Group": 2}`

 ### Help Topics

 Each help topic is a single Markdown file in a language collection folder (e.g. [`_English.lproj`](JekyllHelp/_English.lproj)).
 The only required Front Matter variable is a title.
 A 'hello world' topic: